torvalds/linux/Documentation/process/code-of-conduct-interpretation.rst

 Code of Conduct Committee will evaluate other measures such as seeking public apology to repair the damage.

+If the Unacceptable Behavior Code is wasting Linus's time the ofender will will not be allowed to submit anymore code until they wright "I will not waste Linus's time" 100 times and submit their work to the Code of Conduct Committee for verification.

 Seek public apology for the violation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~